Free Online Legal Resources

 You also have to keep in mind that marijuana use, possession, cultivation, and sale are still illegal under federal law, and federal law usually trumps state law.
 However, as more and more states loosen their restrictions on marijuana, the federal government has changed its enforcement priorities to emphasize eight areas, including:

-But even though the federal government has relaxed its enforcement of federal marijuana laws within the states, it is still very much illegal to transport the drug across state lines, whether by car, plane, boat, or on foot (Controlled Substances Act).
+But even though the federal government has relaxed its enforcement of federal marijuana laws within the states, it is still very much illegal under the Controlled Substances Act to transport the drug across state lines, whether by car, plane, boat, or on foot.

 Even though recreational and medical marijuana use have been legalized in Nevada, you still have to be careful to act within Nevada's marijuana laws or face fines or jail time.
 For example, if you're found with large amounts of the drug (trafficking), you could face steep fines or significant prison time, depending on the quantity involved (Sec.
 453.339-3393).
 Additionally, if you sell marijuana without a license, you could face up to six years and a fine of $20,000 (Sec.
 453.321).